LiuPeiP-CS/CodeInverter/README.md

-### 🔹 Table 8: Comparisons between our decompilation LLMs with the baselines on HumanEval 64-bit. † Results taken from the original paper. (%)
+### 🔹 Table 8: Comparisons between our decompilation LLMs with the baselines on HumanEval 64-bit. † Results taken from the Nova paper. (%)

 #### Pass\@1 and Pass\@10 Scores